Orange County Indians Holiday Meet- Solidarity, Togetherness and Celebrations

 Dear Santa,

-Thank you! you see a better vocabulary other than this is hard to
+Thank you!
+You see, a better vocabulary other than this is hard to

-find so I will stick to the ordinary yet the sincerest and impacting.
+find, so I will stick to the ordinary yet the sincerest and impacting.
 Thank you

-information ranging from plumbing to calculus tutor and the responders who
+information ranging from plumbing to calculus tutor, and the responders who

 never fail to impress.
 We are the ultimate Google for each other.
 Sundar Pichai, are you listening?

-To an outsider, we are just a WhatsApp group, to each other we
+To an outsider, we are just a WhatsApp group; to each other, we

 are no less than a floatation device.
 It may not appear so but try us during hard